Pion axioproduction revisited: Summary

 \section{Summary}

 In this work, we investigated the impact of the $\Delta$ and $N^*(1440)$ as intermediate particles on the cross section of pion axioproduction.
 The axions from SNe, that transform into pions in water Cherenkov detectors, can reach energies as high as $500\,\text{MeV}$, making the effects of these resonances non-negligible.
-The framework adopted in our study is ChPT with explicit inclusion of resonances.
+We adopt a chiral Lagrangian framework with the explicit inclusion of resonance fields.
 Based on the assumption of resonance saturation, we were able to essentially account for the effects of these resonances by explicitly considering the exchange of them in $s$-channel and $u$-channel, thereby avoiding the ignorance of LECs related to the higher-order interactions.
-The results indicate that an enhanced cross section is indeed present in the region of the $\Delta$ and $N^*(1440)$, and that experimental observations at $W \sim m_{N^*}$ are crucial for detecting the DFSZ axions with $\sin^2{\beta}$ close to $1$ as well as discerning between the KSVZ axions and the DFSZ axions with $\sin^2{\beta}$ around $\tfrac{1}{2}$.
+The results indicate that an enhanced cross section is indeed present in the region of the $\Delta$ and $N^*(1440)$.
 However, these effects are drastically reduced compared to the earlier work of Ref.~\cite{Carenza:2020cis}.

-Finally, considering the inverse process of pion axioproduction, $\pi{N} \to aN$, as suggested to be the dominant mechanism compared to nucleon bremsstrahlung, $NN \to aNN$, for axion production in SNe~\cite{Carenza:2020cis}, it would be intriguing to explore the influence of these resonances on $\pi{N} \to aN$.
-Given our results, it is obvious that axioproduction is not dominating nucleon bremssrahlung but still our results show that investigating this issue may offer new insights into experimental axion searches.
+Finally, considering the inverse process of pion axioproduction, $\pi{N} \to aN$, as suggested to be the dominant mechanism compared to nucleon bremsstrahlung, $NN \to aNN$, for axion production in SNe~\cite{Carenza:2020cis}, it would be intriguing to explore the influence of these resonances on $\pi{N} \to aN$, which may offer new insights into experimental axion searches.